Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Examples

-It can be clearly seen that constrained by single supervised learning, the supervised CNN almost fails (Figure~\ref{seam_whole}(e)), and details are almost lost in the results of the supervised TCN (Figure~\ref{seam_whole}(f)).
-These deviations are more intuitively demonstrated in Figures~\ref{seam_residual}(c) and (d), where the supervised CNN fails in the AII of sandstone body and the supervised TCN loses almost all thin layers.
-Semi-supervised PF shows improvements in thin layer regions compared to the two supervised learning methods (Figure~\ref{seam_whole}(g) and Figure~\ref{seam_residual}(e)); however, it still has significant errors in sandstone body regions.
-In contrast, semi-supervised MF demonstrates a notable improvement over semi-supervised PF (Figure~\ref{seam_residual}(f)).
-Besides, the proposed method achieves the best results, with overall errors being smaller than other methods in both thin layer and sandstone body regions (Figure~\ref{seam_residual}(a) and Figure~\ref{seam_scatter}(a)).
-In Figure~\ref{seam_scatter}, it can be seen that except for minor deviations in very few regions, the proposed method generally maintains relatively small deviations, which outperforms other comparative methods.
+It can be observed that the supervised TCN model almost completely loses detailed features, such as thin layers and the sandstone body (Figure~\ref{seam_whole}e and Figure~\ref{seam_residual}c).
+The semi-supervised PF method shows some improvement in thin-layer regions compared to the supervised TCN (Figure~\ref{seam_whole}f and Figure~\ref{seam_residual}d), but still exhibits significant errors in the sandstone body areas.
+In contrast, the semi-supervised MF and ADDIN MF methods demonstrate notable improvements over semi-supervised PF (Figure~\ref{seam_residual}e and f).
+The proposed method achieves the best results, with overall errors smaller than those of other methods in both thin-layer and sandstone body regions (Figure~\ref{seam_residual}a).
+As shown in Figure~\ref{seam_scatter}, except for minor deviations in a few regions, the proposed method generally maintains relatively small errors and outperforms the other comparative approaches.

-Finally, in Figure~\ref{seam_trace}, we extract three inverted seismic traces for demonstration.
-It can be clearly seen that compared with the above two datasets, the SEAM dataset contains more thin layers or weak reflection regions, which poses a challenge to AII work.
-In this case, the two supervised methods almost failed, and the proposed method significantly has smaller errors and is closer to the true acoustic impedance compared with the two semi-supervised methods.
+Finally, Figure~\ref{seam_trace} presents three representative inverted seismic traces.
+Compared with the previous two datasets, the SEAM dataset contains more thin layers and weak reflection regions, increasing the difficulty of AII.
+In this case, the errors of the supervised TCN are pronounced, while the proposed method achieves significantly smaller errors and provides results closer to the true acoustic impedance than the semi-supervised methods.

-\subsection{Quantitative results}
+\subsubsection{Quantitative results}

-In this section, we use five metrics to quantify the deviations of the results from various methods, as shown in Table~\ref{results}.
-Our proposed method achieves the best results across five metrics on three datasets.
-Additionally, when without Dimensional Reducer, the proposed method can achieve performance comparable to semi-supervised MF.
-This result indicates that the linear feature constraints proposed in this task have played a significant role.
-The linear features effectively improve the performance of the Inverter in processing non-labeled traces, ultimately leading to better AII results.
-It is worth noting that supervised methods can be effective when dealing with relatively simple datasets, but their performance is difficult to guarantee when processing complex datasets with a lack of well-logging data.